6 Steps to a Successful Agency Partnership

 We don’t expect our partners to know and understand the intricacies of SEO.
 That’s our job.
 We do, however, find it incredibly valuable when our partners understand what SEO is, and how it can add value to their business.
 By simply having a foundational understanding of the services your agency will be providing, and how those services are helping to grow your business, we’ve found the depth and value of our conversations to increase significantly.

-A great resource to start building a foundation is this link explaining “What is Inbound Marketing”?
-This article from HubSpot covers everything a Growth Agency should be providing to help a business be prosperous.
+A great resource to start building a foundation is this resource explaining inbound marketing.
+This article covers everything a growth agency should be providing to help a business be prosperous.
 To this point, any agency should be willing to provide a little ongoing education to elevate your understanding of the work being provided.

 The most valuable list your business will ever own is the list of current and prospective clients.
 Our recommendation is to manage these contacts in a customer relationship management (CRM) system for improved organization and communication capabilities.